 Things like drones (and safer drones). are here to stay unless legislation and wedding venues put an end to them.

 More photojournalistic and candid photography with only a little formal photography.

 Couples will continue to carry the bulk of their wedding cost.

 Pre-wedding shoots and cherish the dress type sessions will grow in popularity and I welcome that.

-More people will be heading to the sun to get married (just keep an eye on how Brexit effects that).
+More people will be heading to the sun to get married (just keep an eye on how Brexit affects that).